Customer acquisition cost vs. lifetime value: How to calculate them and why they matter

 As a bonus, loyalty programs also tend to increase customer goodwill and, as their name suggests, brand loyalty.

-Tangible rewards for recurring customers, especially if the rewards are unique, increase the likelihood of future purchases while decreasing the possibility your buyers will move to a competitor.
+Tangible rewards for loyal customers, especially if the rewards are unique, increase the likelihood of future purchases while decreasing the possibility your buyers will move to a competitor.

 3. Offer prepaid subscriptions

 With CAC jumping somewhere between 60% and 222% in the last several years and inflation rising, brands are on the hunt for ways to drive stability and extend CLV.
-The best way to do this is by offering prepaid subscriptions.
+La Colombe would be the first to tell you that prepaid subscriptions are one of the best ways to go about it.

 There are numerous advantages to prepaid subscriptions, including upfront, predictable, and repeatable revenue.
 Still, the most significant benefit is they can generate four times the CLV of traditional pay-as-you-go subscriptions.